 On 12-14 June, in Prague, the Symposium 'Youth Policy Responses to the Contemporary Challenges Faced by Young People’ took place, in the framework of the Czech Chairmanship of the Committee of Ministers of the Council of Europe.

-The event gathered 110 practitioners, researchers, policy makers, representatives of different European, national or local youth organisations to discuss about the most compelling challenges that young people are facing, and current and possible policy responses to these challenges.
+The event gathered 110 practitioners, researchers, policy makers, and representatives of different European, national or local youth organisations to discuss the most compelling challenges that young people are facing, and current and possible policy responses to these challenges.

 The objectives of the Symposium, as identified by the two partner institutions, were:

 - To further the understanding of youth policy responses and youth policy initiatives at local, national and European levels, from a theoretical and practice perspective, and its capacity to address some contemporary challenges that young people face;

 - To explore thematic areas of youth policy of particular relevance to young people’s lives today, by sharing examples of effective practice of youth policy that tackles contemporary challenges;